jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: There is an average of 61,000 people airborne over the US at any given moment.
+⚡<!-- FUNFACT --> Fun fact: The number four is considered unlucky in Japan because it is pronounced the same as death.

 </div>